Yu Bing (Eastern Jin): Life

 Yu Bing was a prodigy and highly looked upon since a young age.
 He once received an appointment from the Minister over the Masses but turned it down, and instead became an Assistant in the Palace Library.
-In 311, he assisted in putting down the rebellion of the Inspector of Yangzhou, Hua Yi (華軼), and for that, he became Marquis of Dunxiang.
+In 311, he assisted in putting down the rebellion of the Inspector of Yangzhou, Hua Yi, and for that, he became Marquis of Dunxiang.
 Wang Dao later promoted him to Minister of Education and Chief Clerk of the Right to the Minister Over The Masses.

 Su Jun's rebellion

 In 327, war was about to break out between Bing's brother, Yu Liang and the warlord Su Jun.
 Yu Liang made Bing his Interior Minister of Wu to prepare against Su Jun.
 Shortly after the war began, Yu Liang was driven out of Jiankang by Su Jun's forces.
 Su then turned to Wu Commandery where Yu Bing was situated.
 Yu Bing retreated and fled to Kuaiji, so Su Jun placed a bounty on his head.
 An attendant soldier of Bing's offered him an escape through his boat, covering him under bamboo mats.
 Along the way to Kuaiji, Bing and the soldier would chant and sing with each other.
 Whenever they reached a checkpoint, they acted wildly, shouting, "Who's looking for Yu Bing?
 I got him right here!"
 The guards at these checkpoints all thought they were simply drunk men, and allowed them to pass.
 Eventually, Yu Bing safely arrived at Kuaiji.

 When a loyalist coalition was created against Su Jun in 328, the Interior Minister of Kuaiji, Wang Shu, made Yu Bing General Who Asserts Valour and ordered him to lead troops to Zhejiang.
 Meanwhile, Su Jun's minister, Cai Mo, surrendered to Yu Bing and gave back Bing his office of Interior Minister of Wu.
 Together with Yu Tan (虞潭), Bing fought against Su's general Zhang Jian (張健) and later, during the final push to capture Shitou, Yu Bing sent Sima Tenghan (司馬滕含) to assist the coalition.
 After the rebellion dissipated in 329, Yu Bing was offered the title of Marquis of Xinwu, but Yu Bing rejected it.
 Instead, he became General Who Spread Might and Interior Minister of Kuaiji.